AstarNetwork/astar-docs/docs/integrations/node-providers/alchemy.md

 ## Overview

 ### Step 1
-Log in or sign up to your Alchemy account via [the link](https://auth.alchemyapi.io/?redirectUrl=https%3A%2F%2Fdashboard.alchemyapi.io%2Fsignup%2F).
+Log in or sign up for your Alchemy account via [the link](https://auth.alchemyapi.io/?redirectUrl=https%3A%2F%2Fdashboard.alchemyapi.io%2Fsignup%2F).

 ![10](img/10.png)